jrcomey/jrcomey.github.io/index.md

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

+## Update 1: Physics simulation

+I'm very pleased to report that the basic physics model for the simulation is now complete.

 ## UAV Simulator Project Description

 I've been working on this for a few weeks now, and I was encouraged to keep a development blog and document my process.
  The best place to start, I believe, would be a description of what it is exactly that I'm doing, and how I plan to go about it.

 The project itself is a comprehensive UAV simulator (**U**nmanned **A**rial **V**ehicle) designed to be used as an easy testing platform for UAV systems.
 While I'm currently developing for multicopter formats (quadcopters, hexacopters etc.), I plan on expanding the system for a much larger variety of aircraft in the future.

+**Description of overall process here**

+The program itself uses a parent class containing general purpose functions and calculations for any generic UAV system.
+If calculations are reliant on specific geometry of the UAV, then those functions are contained in that drone's object class (as a child class of the generic UAV)
+This structure allows for easy modelling of wildly different UAV types, with minor edits to the initialization of a new child class, and edits to geometry-specific functions.
+#### Planned Feature List

+*	~~Body, Earth, and Stability transformation matrices for changing vector space~~
+*	~~Translational motor thrust modelling~~
+*	~~Torque modelling from motor thrust~~
+*	Gyroscopic procession modelling for each motor
+*	~~Sum of translational motor forces~~
+*	~~Sum of motor torques~~
+*	~~Model inertia matrix~~
+*	~~Hover Capability~~
+*	Stabilization loop for pitch
+*	Stabilization loop for roll
+*	Stabilization loop for yaw
+*	Above three function together
+*	X velocity kill control
+* 	X+Y velocity kill control
+*	Full 3D velocity kill control
+*	Stabilization into velocity kill function
+* 	Seperation of phyiscs calculations and velocity/stabilization program.
+(Control software loaded onto flight computer)
+*	3D pathfinding algorithim to find shortst possible route in 3D space from point A to point B, with maximum acceleration limits.